-Preventing the main causes of death on the roads
+The main causes of death on the roads

 There are five main causes of death on the road.
-These are known as the fatal five:
+These are known as the Fatal Five.

 - speeding